-Impact children, one at a time, in a high quality and bilingual developmentally appropriate learning environment.
+Our mission is to impact children, one at a time, in a high-quality and bilingual developmentally appropriate learning environment.
 We do this by providing a safe and fun place for children with highly trained staff using the best teaching tools available.
 Our goal is to spend less time trying to connect the dots and more time connecting with children.

 All children are prepared for a love of learning and excel in a multicultural, bilingual world.